 CSR is short for Certificate Signing Request.
-To obtain an SSL certificate, you need to generate a CSR file first and submit it to a certificate authority (CA).
-The CSR includes a public key and a distinguished name.
-CSR is typically generated from a web server and a public and private key pair for encryption and decryption will be created at the same time.
+To obtain an SSL certificate, you need to first generate a CSR file and submit it to the certificate authority (CA).
+A CSR file contains a public key and a distinguished name and is usually generated from a web server.
+A pair of public and private keys for encryption and decryption will be created at the same time.

 Relevant organization information is required to create a CSR.
 The web server creates a distinguished name based on the information provided to identify the certificate.
-The organization information contains the following contents:
+The organization information includes the following items:

 Country or region code

-The code of the country/region where your organization is legally registered, in the format of two-letter defined by the International Organization for Standardization (ISO).
+The code of the country/region where your organization is legally registered, in the 2-letter format defined by the International Organization for Standardization (ISO).

-This field is used to differentiate departments within an organization, such as "Engineering Department " or "Human Resources".
+This field is used to differentiate departments within an organization, such as "the engineering department" or "the human resources department".

-The name entered in the common name field of CSR must be the fully qualified domain name (FQDN) of the website for which you want to use the certificate, for example "www.domainnamegoeshere".
+The name entered in the CSR common name field must be the Fully Qualified Domain Name (FQDN) of the website to which you apply the certificate, such as "www.domainnamegoeshere".